greenelab/deep-review/manuscript.md

 The history of neural networks is interesting in its own right [@1G5eCiq4d].
 In neural networks, inputs are fed into the input layer, which feeds into one or more hidden layers, which eventually link to an output layer.
 A layer consists of a set of nodes, usually called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layers.
-The nodes of the input layer generally consist of the variables being measured in the dataset of interest -- for example, each node could represent the intensity value of a specific pixel in an image processing application or a gene expression value in a transcriptomics experiment.
+The nodes of the input layer generally consist of the variables being measured in the dataset of interest---for example, each node could represent the intensity value of a specific pixel in an image processing application or a gene expression value in a transcriptomics experiment.
 The neural networks used for deep learning have multiple hidden layers.
 Each layer essentially performs feature construction for the layers before it.
 The training process used often allows layers deeper in the network to contribute to the refinement of earlier layers.
 For this reason, these algorithms can automatically engineer features that are suitable for many tasks and customize those features for one or more specific tasks.

 Deep learning does many of the same things as more familiar machine learning approaches.
-In particular, deep learning approaches can be used both in *supervised* applications -- where the goal is to accurately predict one or more labels or outcomes associated with each data point -- in the place of regression approaches, as well as in *unsupervised*, or "exploratory" applications -- where the goal is to summarize, explain, or identify interesting patterns in a data set -- as a form of clustering.
+In particular, deep learning approaches can be used both in *supervised* applications---where the goal is to accurately predict one or more labels or outcomes associated with each data point---in the place of regression approaches, as well as in *unsupervised*, or "exploratory" applications---where the goal is to summarize, explain, or identify interesting patterns in a data set---as a form of clustering.
 Deep learning methods may in fact combine both of these steps.
 When sufficient data are available and labeled, these methods construct features tuned to a specific problem and combine those features into a predictor.
 In fact, if the dataset is "labeled" with binary classes, a simple neural network with no hidden layers and no cycles between units is equivalent to logistic regression if the output layer is a sigmoid (logistic) function of the input layer.